gitasong/mws-restaurant-stage-3-full/README.md

 ### Project Overview

 For the **Restaurant Reviews** projects, we are incrementally converting a static webpage to a mobile-ready, offline-first web application.
-In **Stage Two**, you will take our responsive, accessible design from **Stage One** and make it offline-first, so that all assets from all visited pages are available to the client when offline.
-We do that by implementing in-browser caching and storing assets in indexedDB for offline use.
+In **Stage Three**, we take the connected application we built in **Stage One** and **Stage Two** and add additional functionality.
+We add a form to allow users to create their own reviews.
+If the app is offline, the form defers updating to the remote database until a connection is established.
+Finally, we optimize the site to meet even stricter performance benchmarks than the previous project, and test again using Lighthouse.

 ## Setup/Installation Requirements